-This usually means there is no credential management configured in Git and you're not getting credential prompts for some reason.
+This usually means there is no credential management configured in Git and you're not getting credential prompts.

 Q: Using Visual Studio Code, I accidentally initialized a Git repo on a folder with a massive number of files, like my entire hard drive.
 Now VS Code is too slow to use or hangs.
 What do I do?